hsokooti/RegNet/README.md

 ### 2.1 Data
 Images are read and written by [SimpleITK](http://www.simpleitk.org/).
 Check the documentation for the image type.
 Images are already resampled to an isotropic voxel size of [1, 1, 1] mm.

-The images in the training, validation set can be defined in a list of dictionaries:
+The images in the training and validation set can be defined in a list of dictionaries:
 ```python
 # simple example how to load the data: